 By combining the decentralized data mesh approach with the structure of a modern data stack, organizations can wring more value from data while keeping pace with modern innovations like AI.

-For a real-world example of how organizations use a data mesh, learn how Fifth Third Bank used a data mesh to decentralize its approach to data ownership.
+For a real-world example of how organizations use a data mesh, learn how Fifth Third Bank used a data mesh to decentralize its approach to data ownership, empowering domain teams to create and manage their own data products while maintaining enterprise-wide governance and standards.

 There are many data warehouses available on the market.
 Do your research and pick one that will fit your company's needs.
 For example, if you have a lot of data, you'll need a data warehouse of the appropriate size to store it.

-To integrate data easily, choose a data warehouse that offers secured connectors that encrypt your data when in transit.
+To integrate data easily, choose a data warehouse that offers secure connectors that encrypt your data when in transit.
 This is especially important when moving data from on-premise sources to the cloud.

 Cloud-based data warehouses are usually cheaper and easier to set up.
 However, on-premises data warehouses offer more control over your data.
 Most organizations today choose a cloud data warehouse partner like Snowflake as part of their modern data stack.
 However, some firms in heavily regulated industries, such as healthcare or banking, may still need to leverage on-premises data storage for compliance reasons.